 - Best of the Big Banks: LightStream, U.S. Bank, and Bank of America

-American auto buyers take out billions of dollars in car loans each year, with the average new car loan reaching $30,958 in 2019.
-That’s a lot of money to pay back, so it’s incredibly important that you find a loan that best fits your unique needs.
+American auto buyers take out billions of dollars in car loans each month, with the average new car loan reaching a record $31,722 in 2019.
+That’s a lot of money to pay back, so it’s incredibly important to find the best auto loan for your situation.

 As we researched the best auto loans, we looked for lenders that offered a wide range of loan types, quick approval, solid customer support and resources, and competitive interest rates.
 We broke down our list into two categories: the best online auto loan services, and the best of the more traditional big banks.

 Whether it’s from a brick-and-mortar bank or an online upstart, the best auto loan for you will depend on your situation.
 A lender such as LightStream fits the bill for those with excellent credit, while a more specialized lender like Auto Credit Express might be a better pick for bad-credit borrowers.
 (If you have bad credit, you’ll also want to check out our guide to The Best Bad Credit Auto Loans to find lenders more suited to your situation.)